gabimor/keyboardninja/README.md

 - "wanna learn how I built this site on my own completely from scratch, from the design to the finished product?"
 - offer courses, make money
+- tree of knowledge - each subject refrences required subjects

 ## tagline